Common workplace injuries for tech businesses

 - Replace burned-out light bulbs promptly.

-Repetitive motion injuries rank ninth for the most common reasons business owners make claims on their workers’ compensation policies.
-If you and your team spend most of your time staring using computers and mobile devices, you’re probably top candidates for carpal tunnel syndrome and similar conditions.
+Repetitive motion injuries rank eighth for the most common reasons business owners make claims on their workers’ compensation policies.
+Awkward postures rank fifth.
+If you and your team spend most of your time on computers and mobile devices, you’re probably top candidates for carpal tunnel syndrome and similar conditions.

 Again, a little prevention can go a long way: